Course Outline

 Goal:

-The purpose of this task is to become familiar with career opportunities, pathways and trends in a Creative Industries discipline that interests you.
+The purpose of this task is to become familiar with career opportunities, employment models, pathways and trends in a Creative Industries discipline that interests you.
 You will become familiar with the skills and qualities needed to have a sustainable career in the discipline, as well as the opportunities and challenges of working in the Creative Industries.

 Product: Report